 What We Do

-We are leaders and drivers of Annapolis Valley economic development opportunities.
-We will lead progress and retain and grow the economic base.
+We are leaders and drivers of Annapolis Valley economic development opportunities

 To be leaders and drivers of Annapolis Valley economic development opportunities that support the financial, social and individual well-being of the people, businesses and communities we serve.

 - Leading progress.

 To be sustainable, our communities require retention and attraction strategies